onmax/unocss-preset-fluid-sizing/README.md

 > [!WARNING]
 > This utility is experimental and may not work as expected.

 Sets the base unit for the utility which by default is `1px`.
 You can also change the default base unit by passing the option `defaultBaseUnit` to the preset.
+See [CSS Units](./src/index.ts) for more information.

 #### CSS Variables